Will marriage theology break the Church of Finland?

-Lutheran churches are the largest denominations in Scandinavia.
-In recent decades, they have been losing members at a growing speed and been pushed more to the margins of society.
+Lutheran churches are the largest denomination in Scandinavia.
+In recent decades, they have been losing members at a growing speed and have been pushed more to the margins of society.
 Therefore, the churches are pressured to make a decision in this matter that will gain acceptance from the general public.

 Would you like to learn more about topics such as marriage, identity, and religion?
 Visit our EARS Dashboard.

 Swedish church not so gay-friendly | Andrew Brown

 Gay Danish couples win right to marry in church

 Norway’s Lutheran Church embraces same-sex marriage

 Norway’s Lutheran church votes in favor of same-sex marriage